spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/08_Input_Validation.md

 ```
 ```
-// Get the answer to the question.
+// Get the new password.
-Display "Is your supervisor an effective leader?"
+Display "Enter your new password."
-Input answer
+Input password
-// Validate the input.
+// Validate the length of the password.
-While toLower(answer) != "yes" AND toLower(answer) != "no"
-   Display "Please answer yes or no. Is your supervisor an" Display "effective leader?"
+While length(password) < 6
+   Display "The password must be at least six"
+   Display "characters long.
+Enter your new password."
-   Input answer
+   Input password
+End While
  ```